• Skip to main content

 Fried burrito on a white plate topped with sour cream, tomatoes, and gucamole.

-If you love Mexican food, you’ll love these other recipes.
+If you love Mexican food, you’ll love these other Mexican side dish recipes.

-If you make my easy chimichanga recipe, I would be honored and love for you to take the time to leave a star rating and comment!
+If you make this chimichanga recipe, I would be honored and love for you to take the time to leave a ⭐ star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 Don’t forget to FOLLOW ME on Facebook, Pinterest, and Instagram, and subscribe to my email list!

-Make delicious homemade Chicken Chimichangas in 30 minutes time using cooked shredded chicken and just a few main ingredients.
+Make my delicious homemade Chicken Chimichanga recipe in 30 minutes time using cooked shredded chicken and just a few main ingredients.
 These are easier to make then you might expect and tastes just as good as the restaurant version!

 5 from 1 vote